 Surveyors collect additional data, including any evidence of nest predation and flooding.
 While everybody hopes to find a nest of empty eggshells, there are often infertile eggs, undeveloped embryos, and deceased hatchlings to document, as well.
 Sometimes, there are still live hatchlings that have made it out of the egg shells, but not out of the nest.
 Perhaps they got tangled in roots or were just too weak to make their way to the surface.

 Hatchlings of all seven species tend to emerge from the sand at night.
 They navigate towards the ocean by keeping the darkest part of the beach behind them and aiming for the moon and starlight reflecting off of the water’s surface.
-The modern electric lights from streets and houses can be brighter than nature’s nighttime sources, so surveyors might visit beaches after dark to check for disoriented hatchlings.
+The modern electric lights from streets and houses can be brighter than nature’s nighttime sources, so surveyors might visit beaches after dark to check for lost hatchlings that got confused by light pollution.

 Surveyors must wait a certain period of time after a nest hatches before excavating the nest to collect data.
-This gives any stragglers a chance to emerge on their own.
-If a nest does not hatch at all within the known window of incubation, surveyors eventually excavate the nest to identify the possible cause of nest failure.
+This gives any slowpokes a chance to emerge on their own.
+If a nest does not hatch at all within the normal expected period of time, surveyors eventually dig up the nest to identify the possible cause of nest failure.
 Whenever possible, surveyors work to allow the nest to hatch naturally and to interfere as little as possible.

 After excavating and documenting a nest, surveyors rebury the eggshells in the sand.
-The eggshells provide essential nutrients to the beach plants and dune grasses.
+The eggshells provide essential nutrients to the beach and dune plants.
 This helps maintain stable coastal ecosystems for the future.

 Just a reminder: